tuh1n-bd/-Incident-Response-Playbook-/README.md

 4. If a successful login occurred, initiate your incident response protocol for compromised accounts.

 •	If Benign:
-o	Could be a misconfigured service or script.
+Could be a misconfigured service or script.
 Document the exception and tune the alert to exclude that source IP if appropriate

 -------------------------------------------------